satmce/aws-boostrap/README.md

 # aws-boostrap
-To bootstrap the aws with codestart and cloud formation
+To bootstrap the aws with codestar and cloud formation